alexking/blinds/README.md

 SmartThings Mini Blinds
 =======================

-I'm using this github repository just to document the SmartThings project I've been working on lately – controlling my window blinds via Zigbee - in case anyone else wants to build something similar, or apply any of it to another project.
+I'm using this github repository just to document the SmartThings project I've been working on lately – controlling my window blinds via SmartThings - in case anyone else wants to build something similar, or apply any of it to another project.

 I read this [article on Makezine](http://makezine.com/projects/mini-blind-minder/) while trying to find motorized blinds (because turning a handle is waaay too hard).
 I loved the simplicity of the mechanism, so I decided to build my own version that integrated with SmartThings (a fantastic smart home platform that allows you to connect a ton of various third party devices).